-With no sign of a slow-down in student accommodation builds, Josephine Bridges from AHR looks at how higher education is influencing the modern day workplace, and why social media has such a huge impact on interior design
+With no sign of a slow-down in student accommodation builds, our interior design team looks at how higher education is influencing the modern day workplace, and why social media has such a huge impact on interior design

 The new generation of students are revelling in the well-being and social aspect of their spaces – and therefore when it comes to graduating, and finding a job, money is no longer the only end goal.

 Generation Z desire a workplace environment that is open, bright and flexible – where private spaces sit alongside meeting pods, collaborative breakout spaces, and communal kitchens and dining areas.

 As an interior designer working across the higher education and commercial sectors, I have seen a shift in – and been a part of – how student accommodation and university design is shaping the office of the future.